Biotech Gene Therapy Names Juno, Kite, And bluebird bio Still Have Room To Run

 CALD is a rare disease, and data on the natural history of the disease, as well as the efficacy and safety profile of allogeneic HSCT, is limited in scientific literature.
 To properly design clinical studies of Lenti-D and interpret the efficacy and safety results thereof, at the recommendation of the FDA, bluebird performed a non-interventional retrospective data collection study to assess the natural course of the disease in CALD patients that were left untreated in comparison with the efficacy and safety data obtained from patients that received allogeneic HSCT.

-For this study, data was collected from four US sites and one French site on a total of 137 subjects, 72 of whom were untreated and 65 were treated with allogeneic HSCT.
+For this study, data was collected from four US sites and one French site on a total of 137 subjects, 72 of whom were untreated, and 65 were treated with allogeneic HSCT.

 Starbeam Study (ALD-102) - Phase II/III clinical study in subjects with CALD

-The company is currently conducting a phase II/III clinical study of Lenti-D product candidate in the US, referred to as the Starbeam Study (ALD-102), to examine the safety and efficacy of Lenti-D product candidate in subjects with CALD.
+The company is currently conducting a Phase II/III clinical study of Lenti-D product candidate in the US, referred to as the Starbeam Study (ALD-102), to examine the safety and efficacy of Lenti-D product candidate in subjects with CALD.
 The study was fully enrolled in May 2015; however, in December 2016, the company amended the protocol for this study to enroll up to an additional eight subjects in an effort to enable the first manufacture of Lenti-D product candidate in Europe and the subsequent treatment of subjects in Europe, and to bolster the overall clinical data package for potential future regulatory filings in the US and Europe.
 It intended to begin treating the additional patients in early 2017.

 The ALD-103 (observational) study